Getting Started with the CLI

 ## Step 1: Authenticate

 Before you can use the CLI, you need to authenticate with Zipwire.
+Choose the option that best fits your situation:

-### Option A: Browser Login (Recommended)
+### Option B: Browser Login (For Existing Users)

 ```bash